rzouhair/frontend-showdown/README.md

 4- Open `http://localhost:3000`

 ### Setting up a new project

+All steps mentioned below can be found applied in this [repository](https://github.com/rzouhair/frontend-showdown-sanity)

 1- Follow [this guide](https://www.sanity.io/docs/installation) to create a new project and run it locally

 2- Copy the newly created project's information into the nuxt project's `.env` file: